vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 </code></pre>
 <p>Postgresql cluster is up and running.
 Now, you’ll configure HAProxy which can be used to connect to Master Postgresql node.</p>
 <h2 id="step-7-—-configuring-haproxy">Step 7 <strong>—</strong> Configuring HAProxy</h2>
-<p>HAProxy is free, open source software that provides a high availability load balancer.</p>
+<p>HAProxy is free, open source software that provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers…</p>
 <p>You can use HAProxy to connect to the master node in the configured Postgresql cluster.
 All Postgres clients (your applications, <code>psql</code>, etc.) will connect to HAProxy which will make sure you connect to the master in the configured postgres cluster.
 You’ve installed it in node-5 in the step4 of the turorial.</p>
 <p>During the installation of the HAProxy, a default haproxy.cfg file is created in the location <em>/etc/haproxy/haproxy.cfg</em>.</p>
 <p><code>vim</code> tool is used edit the file.
 Use  <code>sudo vim</code> to open the file in the edit mode.
 If you do not use <code>sudo</code>, vim will open the file in the read only mode.</p>